 The Authority's reporting entity includes only the Authority; it is legally separate and financially independent as defined in the Governmental Accounting Standards Board (GASB) Statement No. 14 "The Financial Reporting Entity."
+The Authority is the Administering agency for the Tri-Valley - San Joaquin Regional Rail Authority.
 No other entity exists for which the Authority exercises oversight responsibility or has a special financing arrangement.